Yale Forum on Religion and Ecology

 The Yale Forum on Religion and Ecology is a multireligious and interdisciplinary project founded in 1998 and based at Yale University since 2006.
+Since 2023, it has operated under the auspices of the Yale Center for Environmental Justice (YCEJ).
 In collaboration with other academics and environmentalists, it promotes the teaching and study of religion and ecology and highlights the activity of religious environmentalism around the globe.
 The Forum publishes books and articles, provides a monthly email newsletter, offers online Coursera courses, organizes conferences, and maintains a website emphasizing engaged scholarship and action for ecojustice.

 Origins

 From 1996 to 1998, Forum founders and directors Mary Evelyn Tucker and John Grim organized the Harvard Religions of the World and Ecology conference series of 10 conferences at the Harvard Center for the Study of World Religions.

 The culminating conferences were convened in October 1998 at the American Academy of Arts and Sciences in Cambridge, Massachusetts, and the American Museum of Natural History in New York City.
 A symposium and press conference was also held at the United Nations, at which the founding of the Forum on Religion and Ecology was publicly announced.
-As a result of the Harvard conferences, a series of books was published by Harvard University Press from 1997 to 2004, with nine volumes available in English (the tenth, Shinto and Ecology, was released in Japanese).
+As a result of the Harvard conferences, a series of books was published by the Harvard Center for the Study of World Religions from 1997 to 2004, with nine volumes available in English (the tenth, Shinto and Ecology, was released in Japanese).